e-j-w/SpecFitter/README.md

     * Show spectra in a "stacked" view (tiled vertically with a common x-axis).
 * Zoom and pan using the mouse (mouse wheel, click and drag).
 * Display in linear or logarithmic scale on the y-axis.
+* Rescale spectra, to perform operations such as background subtraction.
 * Rebin spectra, with results displayed in real time.

 ### Peak fitting